-Quantities monitoring in mining environments is a challenge that can be simplified by using frequent drone surveys.
-By combining drone surveys, mine managers obtains additional insights of quantities and are able to make better decisions.
-However the drone data has to be efficiently analyzed to be useful for mine monitoring.
-Let's compare a drone survey with another drone survey obtained earlier to analyse the work that was done between those two dates.
-Virtual Surveyor helps you provide quantity reports and Cut/Fill maps.
+Quantity monitoring in mining environments is a challenge that can be simplified by using frequent drone surveys.
+By combining drone surveys, mine managers can obtain additional insight into the quantities available.
+This allows for better decisions on future mine work.
+However, the drone data has to be efficiently analyzed to be useful for mine monitoring.
+This article demonstrates how to use individual drone surveys over a mining site to track progress over time.
+Virtual Surveyor helps you to quickly do this with quantity reports and Cut/Fill maps.

 - Create and organize your Terrain states.

 To deal with multiple drone surveys over time you need to use the Terrain State functionality.
 Create a Terrain State for each date the mine has been flown.
 Each drone survey data package (DSM and orthophoto) should be imported in the corresponding Terrain State.
 Switch from one terrain state to another using the drop down menu.